-- The invisible victim: Engineering flaws that lead to car breakdowns or flight crashes are apparent and the ensuing damage is tangible However, the invisible victims of substandard medications continue of suffer without the basic cognizance of what is ailing them.
+- The invisible victim: Engineering flaws that lead to car breakdowns or flight crashes are apparent and the ensuing damage is tangible However, the invisible victims of substandard medications continue to suffer without the basic cognisance of what is ailing them.
 They do not understand if the medication is not working because it is incorrect for their condition or if it is of poor quality.

 The interplay between these players and systems creates a unique problem.
 The drug manufacturer has to follow good manufacturing practices (GMP).
-A stringent GMP requires trained staff, well-equipped facilities and an efficient product supply chain – all of these drive up costs.
+A stringent GMP requires trained staff, well-equipped facilities, and an efficient product supply chain – all of these drive up costs.
 In the absence of a monitoring mechanism, the manufacturer has no fiscal incentive to follow GMP.
-On the other hand, if caught the manufacturer risks losing their manufacturing license for the facility.
+On the other hand, if caught the manufacturer risks losing their manufacturing licence for the facility.
 Hence, the incentive encourages the manufacturer to fabricate data to pass safety tests.
-Monitoring drug plants all over the country to capture fraudulent practices at all times might be a near impossible task.
-Further the absence of a redressal mechanism for consumers leads to various poor quality drugs escaping inspection.
-But the current system of carrot and sticks is inefficiently laid out – creating too much work for the regulator, not incentivising the adoption of good manufacturing practices and punishing both manufacturer and consumer when standards are not met.
+Monitoring drug plants all over the country to capture fraudulent practices at all times might be a near-impossible task.
+Further, the absence of a redressal mechanism for consumers leads to various poor-quality drugs escaping inspection.
+But the current system of carrot and sticks is inefficiently laid out – creating too much work for the regulator, not incentivising the adoption of good manufacturing practices, and punishing both manufacturer and consumer when standards are not met.